 The Great Expectations®Depression program helps you understand more about depression.
 We know that depression can be overwhelming.
 So we provide information and resources to help you manage your depression.
-For instance, you can check out the Depression Self-Care Center for articles, self-assessments and links to useful websites.

 We also help you connect with professionals who can help you.
 As part of your BlueChoice HealthPlan coverage, you may also have the Depression Management program.
 Depression Management is administered by Companion Benefit Alternatives (CBA).
 CBA is a separate company that manages behavioral health and substance abuse benefits on behalf of BlueChoice HealthPlan.

 Depression Management teaches you how to prevent relapses.
 It also helps you learn how best to talk with your doctors and counselors.

 - You'll team with a depression disease management specialist.
 This nurse or social worker will help you plan, coordinate and evaluate services you can use.